Halfway to our goal: How we travelled to 25 Countries in 18 months

 Staying with friends during travel

 We want to extend a huge thank you to everyone we have stayed with during "Part One" of 5050 Travelog.
 There is no way we could have made this happen if we would have stayed in hotels or Airbnb style accommodation for the entire trip.
-At the fear of missing anyone, I will refrain from listing names.
+After working at a ski resort for 15 years, we have friends from around the world who may or may not have regretted uttering the words… if you are ever in my country, make sure to visit.
+At the fear of missing anyone, we will refrain from listing names.
 You know who you are.
 If we haven't already connected since we returned to Canada, we sincerely hope to see you for a visit to our new home base in Vancouver.

 Our travel mission statement

 Our mission statement reads: The main goals for our travels are to experience the world as it is today, to photograph the many wonders, catch up with old friends and hopefully meet new friends along the way.
 So far I think we have succeeded.
 The most rewarding part has been reconnecting with old friends and family and spending unforgettable time with our grown kids.
-It has been a privilege to spend quality time together.
+It has been a privilege to spend quality time together with those we hold dear.
 Not just for a few hours over a glass of wine but sometimes for days or even weeks.

-Emma joined us in Paris in the spring of 2016 and spent three weeks with us on a trip taking us to Barcelona, up along the French Riviera, into Italy and back to Paris via Geneva.
-Emma spent the past year in Copenhagen attending university so it became our favourite stopover location.
-Mik and Courtney joined us for a week in December for a traditional Danish Christmas.
+Our daughter, Emma joined us in Paris in the spring of 2016 and spent three weeks with us on a trip taking us to Barcelona, up along the French Riviera, into Italy and back to Paris via Geneva.
+Emma also spent the past year in Copenhagen attending university so it became our favourite stopover location.
+Our son Mik and his partner Courtney joined us for a week in December for a traditional Danish Christmas.

 The challenges of long term travel

 We have seen amazing places and it has been rewarding, but not without challenges.
 The photo above from Marrakech reminds me of the health issues we encountered.
 We did not have a fixed address or a home for 18 months.
 By choice, we were constantly on the move.
 The longest we stayed in one place was about a month.
 There is no vaccine for the stress of travel; a series of highs and lows and constant chaos.
 The first task when arriving at a new place was to consider and plan our next move.
-At times it was difficult to simply enjoy and live in the moment.
+How far in advance do you plan?
+At times it was difficult to simply enjoy and live in the moment, worried about where we would sleep in a few days.
 Our bodies and minds had to keep up with the pace and we did not always cope well.
-Lessons learned.
+Lessons learned or so we thought.
+On the second phase of travel in the summer of 2018, we had a detailed plan with flights and accommodations booked so we could be in the moment.
+The best laid plans however are subject to the unexpected.
+On day twelve Di was admitted to hospital for a what turned out to be Ramsay Hunt Syndrome and a 7 night stay.
+Thank goodness for health insurance as we cancelled to all of those well laid plans.
+Now we try to maintain a balance to make sure the major details are in place and set aside planning time while traveling to confirm details and book a week or two out.

 Which camera and lenses for long term travel